stef-timmermans/YeastLume/README.md

 # ⚙️ Installation and Use
 Below are instructions on how to train a BBDM model with paired bright-field and fluorescence data.
 Steps 1 and 2 assume a local, unix-based environment (e.g., macOS), and the remaining steps assume use on a high-performance cluster (e.g., Hábrók).

+### Dataset
+- The microscopy datasets used in this project are not publicly distributed, but the pipeline will work with similar .tif input files as long as the installation and preprocessing steps are followed.

 ### Local Requirements
 - 512x512 three-channel .tif films
 - Python 3.11+ (with pip)